invent-framework/invent/README.md

-make lint-all - check all code for obvious errors with flake8. make serve - serve the project at: http://0.0.0.0:8000/ make test - while serving the app, run the test suite in browser. make docs - use Sphinx to create project documentation. make dist - build the module as a package. make publish-test - upload the package to the PyPI test instance. make publish-live - upload the package to the PyPI LIVE instance.
+make lint-all - check all code for obvious errors with flake8. make serve - serve the project at: http://0.0.0.0:8000/ make test - while serving the app, run the test suite in browser. make dist - build the module as a package. make publish-test - upload the package to the PyPI test instance. make publish-live - upload the package to the PyPI LIVE instance.